 For an aesthetically pleasing yet still delicious Singapore Gin, try the Butterfly Pea Gin which makes an Instagram worthy Gin and Tonic.
 The gin's deep, rich blue hue is derived from the Butterfly Pea flower – a staple in Peranakan cuisine.
 With the addition of citrus, its colour changing properties are revealed as it morphs into a soft lilac shade.
 Drop by their tasting room on the second floor of Brass Lion Distillery to try out their spirits and local-inspired cocktails.

 Vanilla Luxury Pro Tip: We enjoyed Brass Lion Distillery’s Curry Gin and Tonic, as well as the Bandung Fizz cocktails.
-They have got the famous Gin and Tonic cocktails for $12 every Monday to Friday from 5 pm - 8 pm.
+They have got their popular Gin and Tonic cocktails priced at $12 every Monday to Friday from 5 pm - 8 pm.

 Inspired by Singapore’s favourite local flavours, Compendium currently offers two unique Singapore Gins, Rojak Gin and Chendol Gin.
 All you need is a good tonic to treat yourself to a Gin and Tonic cocktail at home.